wildmountainfarms/solarthing/other/docs/quickstart_pvoutput.md

 Once everything is installed, you're ready to edit the configs.
 You will cd to the `program` directory.
 ```
-# If you have it installed in /opt
 cd /opt/solarthing/program/pvoutput
 ```